 Where the impugned act or omission did not arise from a discharge of the arbitrator’s functions, such as where the arbitrator fails to act at all having accepted an appointment, the arbitrator would not be able to rely on this statutory immunity.

-Arbitral proceedings are commenced by the communication of a written request to arbitrate on the responding party.
-Where an arbitration is conducted pursuant to the KLRCA Arbitration Rules, the written request is to be communicated to the Director of the KLRCA along with:
+Arbitral proceedings are commenced by the communication of a written request to arbitrate to the responding party.
+Where an arbitration is conducted pursuant to the AIAC Arbitration Rules 2018, rule 2 therein requires the communication of a written request to the Director of the AIAC along with:

-- A copy of the Notice of Arbitration served on the respondent.
+- A copy of the notice of arbitration served on all other parties;

-- A copy of the written arbitration clause and contractual documentation in which the arbitration clause is contained or in respect of which the arbitration arises.
+- A copy of the written arbitration agreement and the contractual documentation containing the relevant arbitration agreement;

 While Malaysian courts cannot order parties to pursue arbitration, they are able to negatively compel parties to arbitrate by ordering a stay of court proceedings pending the completion of an arbitration (Section 10, AA).